IPLC-Miami/booksmartly/README.md

 }
 ```

-If Redis is down or a key is not found, the code gracefully falls back to Supabase.
+If Redis is down or a key is not found, the code gracefully falls back to the database.
 "# Auto-deploy test - $(date)"